pwscup/pwssite/2021/markdown/cup21_e.md

 ## Contact
-PWSCUP2021 Working Group in the PWS Committee
+PWS Cup 2021 Working Group in the PWS Committee

   - pwscup2021-info(at)iwsec.org